davidaramant/tiledriver/README.md

 ### Technical Debt

-- [ ] The GUI project is broken under .NET 5
+- [X] The GUI project is broken under .NET 5 - deleted!
-- [ ] The parsing system is old and ugly; Sector Director has a much nicer one
+- [X] The parsing system is old and ugly; Sector Director has a much nicer one
-  - [ ] Get rid of T4 templates
+  - [X] Get rid of T4 templates
   - [X] UWMF
   - [X] XLAT
-  - [ ] MapInfo
+  - [X] MapInfo
 - [ ] There is way too much "temporary" code hanging out in `ECWolfLaucher`
 - [X] There is a `SteamGameSearcher` class that deals with the Windows Registry.
 Where is this supposed to live?
 Can you make a truly cross-platform console app in .NET 5?
 - [X] Transition to XUnit/FluentAssertions.
 Maybe NUnit is causing that weird test failure on Ubuntu
+- [ ] Use Skia or something instead of `System.Drawing` since it's broke on macOS

 ### Level Generation

 - [ ] Move any and all cellular automata stuff out of the launcher project
 - [X] Create generator for Wang tiles
-- [ ] Create generator for lighting variants

 ## Contributors